The Ultimate DAF System Buyer's Guide

 End-Suction Centrifugal Pumps

-End-Suction Centrifugal pump are produced by many pump manufacturers and are available in a variety of materials and configurations that can be adapted to a wide variety of applications.
+End-Suction Centrifugal pumps are produced by many pump manufacturers and are available in a variety of materials and configurations that can be adapted to a wide variety of applications.
 Due to the large variety in available pumps, there is a high degree of versatility across various industries, including food processing, oil refining, and chemical manufacturing.
 As with any pump selection, application is important.
 Here are some important considerations when evaluating a system using an end suction centrifugal pump.

 • Simplified Whitewater Generation: In most DAFs that use an end-suction centrifugal pump for “whitewater” generation, the pump is utilized only for the pressurization of the recycle stream.
 The air and water are mixed in a separate vessel or saturation tube, meaning the pump is only doing what it was design for (pumping).
 This ensures that the pump can be selected for high efficiency and reliability.
 In some designs, manufacturers will use the pump in a similar manner to the Multistage pump where atmospheric air (or compressed air) is injected at the pump suction and the pump is used to dissolve the air.
 When the pump is utilized in this manner, it is prone to the same Cavitation/Airlock issues as the Multistage Pump.